87tana/ImageObjectClassification_NetworkComparison/README.md

 Transfer learning accelerate deep CNN model training by reusing weights from pre-trained models on a large dataset, such as MobileNet with ImageNet weights.
 This approach is valuable for smaller datasets, providing an effective shortcut to model training.
 It involves adapting a pre-trained model to related tasks with limited labeled data, enhancing learning efficiency across various applications like image classification, object detection, etc.

+## Compare 3 deep neural network models:

+1. **MobileNet:**
+   - MobileNet is a lightweight neural network architecture designed for mobile and embedded vision applications.
+It is trained on the ImageNet dataset, and its efficient design makes it suitable for real-time image classification on resource-constrained devices.

+2. **Xception:**
+   - Xception is an extension of the Inception architecture, and it has also been trained on the ImageNet dataset.
+Xception focuses on improving the efficiency of learning hierarchical features from data.
+It has shown strong performance in image classification tasks.

+3. **ResNet50:**
+   - ResNet50 is part of the ResNet (Residual Network) architecture, specifically ResNet-50, which contains 50 layers.
+It is a deep convolutional neural network that excels in feature extraction and image classification.
+ResNet50 has been trained on the ImageNet dataset and has achieved state-of-the-art performance.